bionicop/Digital-Garden/IT/Classes_Notes/Module_3/2022-10-15_XML_Technologies.md

 - When using *prefixes* in XML, a **namespace** for the *prefix must be defined*.
 - The namespace can be defined by an **xmlns** attribute in the start tag of an element.

-- for an example we wanna add 2 tables in one
+- for an example we wanna add 2 tables in one.
 - table 1
 ```xml
 <trip>